Writing for a lay reader

 Conflict of interest

-The George Moore Scholars programme is committed to ensuring that all young people who are eligible for and interested in applying to the programme are in a position to do so.
+The George Moore Scholars programme is committed to ensuring that all people who are eligible for and interested in applying to the programme are in a position to do so.
 To ensure fairness of treatment, the programme team and academic reviewers must declare a conflict of interest if any applicant is known to them personally or professionally.
 If this is the case, the application can progress but the individual concerned will be replaced in the process by another individual who does not know the applicant.

 Can I apply if I am already on my Master's course?